 Doctor Who did later screen in 1988; this places the sale over a year after the 1987 listing from The Eighties was compiled which is why Turkey is not recorded there.

-Of course, given that he also claims that "Shada" is airing "on Saturday", Lee might have completely made up the claim that Doctor Who had aired in Turkey...
+Of course, given that he also claims that "Shada" is airing in the UK "on Saturday", Lee might have completely made up the claim that Doctor Who had aired in Turkey...